njokuScript/Naijahacks-DecentralizedVotingApp/readme.md

 - node_modules directory: this is the home of all of our Node dependencies.

 - src directory: this is where we'll develop our client-side application. test directory: this is where we'll write our tests for our smart contracts.

+- test directory: this is where all tests for smart contracts are written

 - truffle.js file: this is the main configuration file for our Truffle project